 Where to stay: Stay in Baan Thai if you want a location which is accessible to the Full Moon party but much nicer and cheaper than Haad Rin.
 Thong Nai Pan and Haad Salad are the more relaxing and scenic areas.

-There were some places we visited which we felt should be left off our recommendations list, simply because we thought the above islands were so much better.
+There were some places we visited which we felt should be left off our recommendations list, simply because we thought the above islands were so much better or easier to get to.
 These are:

 Phuket – we found Phuket too touristy and developed.
 If you like a well-developed and lively resort, Koh Samui is much better.
 Honestly, we’d avoid many places in Phuket in favour of the other islands.

 Pattaya – Pattaya was one of the original holiday destinations for tourists, being so close to Bangkok.
 Although it has improved in recent years, there’s still a strong sense of sex tourism and other Thai resorts are much better.

 Other islands – there a number of other islands which we didn’t include in our article, namely Ko Lipe, Ko Chang and Ko Samet.
 Ko Lipe is excellent but it’s quite far south from the Thai peninsula.
 Ko Samet is also nice to visit but is quite a small island.
 We opted for the Thai holiday destination favourites which are easy to get to from the UK but feel free to explore more off-the-beaten-path beaches during your trip!